ParsaHosseinian/NPM-tutorial/npm-tutorial.md

-npm install package-name  # Install a package locally (to node_modules) npm install -g package-name  # Install a package globally npm i package-name  # Shorter version of install command
+npm install package-name  # Install a package locally (to node_modules) npm install -g package-name  # Install a package globally npm i package-name  # Shorter version of install command npm i package-name@version # Install a specific version of the package you want
 ```

 ## ✅ Installing All Dependencies (From package.json)